snapsteros/SnapsterOs-Install/README.md

 Add the GTK3 theme to usr>share>themes

+Add the background picture to the backround boxes for both Lock and desktop screen.

 After you do this, open tweaks from the applications place and click on Appearance.
 For app icons, click on icons and choose iCons
 For window themes, choose applications and GTK3 theme.
 For themes, choose themes and RR Gradient theme.
 And lastly, go to windows on the left menu, and choose 'right' at the bottom of the page, placement.

+Thanks for using SnapsterOS powered by Ubuntu Linux and gnome-look.org